People will resist change, and that resistance will be articulated as "why?"

 Perpetual change

-Daryl Conner suggests that as we now live in an era of perpetual change and disturbance, we need to expect more change: "we need to stop assuming we are one project away from things settling down."
+Daryl Conner suggests that as we now live in an era of perpetual change and disturbance, we need to expect more change:

 He says that we focus an inordinate amount of time and energy into trying to make people feel comfortable during a major change - where as the reality is they won’t – dramatic change is uncomfortable.